-The project is progressing well and it was encouraging to see the first section of fence installed in 2022.
+The project is progressing well and it was encouraging to see the first section of fence installed in 2022 and a second section in 2024.
 The retrofitting of underpasses appears to be successful (wildlife were detected using all retrofitted structures) and the changes will encourage increased wildlife use.
-Fencing and retrofitted underpasses at Loop Bridge and Loop CP overhead produced 2-3 fold increases in wildlife detection rates at these structures.
-There was not a similar increase at Carbon bridge, which was not unexpected due to the generally low visibilty under this small structure.
-Reductions in wildlife-vehicle collisions have not yet been assessed due to the recent fence construction (November 2022), it's limited length (2 km of highway), and roadkill data accurracy and completeness challenges.
-We will begin assessing reductions in wildlife-vehicle collisions as the fence is extended in future years.
-Future considerations to increase wildlife safety and connectivity include additional work at the Carbon Bridge southwest entrance, and ensuring wildlife do not breach the fence.
+Fencing and retrofitted underpasses at Carbon Bridge, Loop Bridge and Loop CP overhead produced 2-3 fold increases in wildlife detection rates at these structures.
+There are early signs of a reduction in wildlife-vehicle collisions within the Phase 1 fence, but the sample sizes are small and roadkill data accurracy and completeness is still a work in progress.

 Compared to the typical bridges on the project where there is a good height clearance for wildlife movement under the structure, Carbon Bridge is a small structure with low clearance nestled in a canyon.
-The constrained dimensions of the Carbon Bridge structure are fixed, therefore mitigative improvements are restricted to improving the line of site and the ability of wildlife to get to the entrance.
+The constrained dimensions of the Carbon Bridge structure are fixed, therefore mitigative improvements are restricted to improving the line of site and ability of wildlife to get to the entrance.
 Work to date has improved the southwest entrance, but it is our recommendation that more fill is removed to reduce the slope required to enter the structure and increase the opening of the entrance overall.
-In addition, the Phase 1 fencing has further constrained this southwest entrance and we recommend ~50 meters of fencing be realigned closer to the highway to increase the area animals have to access this structure.
+In addition, the phase 1 fencing has further constrained this southwest entrance and we recommend ~50 meters of fencing be realigned closer to the highway to increase the area animals have to access this structure.

 Exclusion fencing is the heart of a wildlife collision reduction system.
 Excluding wildlife from the highway is the key to reducing collisions and ensuring effective delivery of the project.
 Weak points in the fence include the open ends, areas where animals can dig under the fence, ungulate guards, and jump outs.
 Fence ends will become increasingly less of a problem as the fence gets longer.
-We support MOTI's approach to whenever possible tie the fence ends into a bridge or similar structure, which will reduce wildlife breaching the exclusion area.
+We support MOTT's approach to whenever possible tie the fence ends into a bridge or similar structure, which will reduce wildlife breaching the exclusion area.
 All fencing needs to have protection from wildlife that may dig under the fence.
 Undulating terrain is typical along the project length and small gaps will emerge in the fence that animals can slip under or dig out.
 Canids (coyotes, foxes, and wolves) and Ursids (grizzly and black bears) are particularly adept at digging under.
 Ideally additional fencing is buried in the ground, as was done in Banff National Park as a strategy to reduce breaches onto the Highway.
 In many cases this may be cost prohibitive, or logistically challenging due to rocky ground etc. If additional fencing cannot be buried, we recommend attaching 6 ft chain link to the bottom of the wildlife fence and draping it along the ground.
 This will create at least a 5 ft barrier along the ground that will reduce risk of most animals from digging under.
 This draped chain link should be secured to the ground possibly with rip rap or ground stakes.
+These recommendation of attaching chain link to the bottom was used in the Phase 2 fencing completed in 2024.